open-cloud/open-cloud.github.io.old/2_developer.md

 Assuming everything has worked, you should be able to create a slice and launch a VM.
-You can log into the VM from the *ctl* node as the *ubuntu* user, at the first IP address shown in the *Slivers* view for the slice (typically on the 10.11.0.0/16 subnet).
+You can log into the VM from the *ctl* node as the *ubuntu* user, at the first IP address shown in the *Instances* view for the slice (typically on the 10.11.0.0/16 subnet).

 ###Richer Demo Example